The No. 1 Small, Mid-Size, and Large Fleets are recognized and awarded a trophy during the Honors Celebration at the Government Fleet Expo.

 The Leading Fleets award is designed to highlight the top-performing fleet operations and their achievements, regardless of their location or budget.
 Applications are scored using blind judging — judges do not know where the fleet is located, and winners are selected based on successful programs and initiatives.

-"Government Fleet brings together some of the most qualified and most knowledgeable fleet managers from around the country," noted Lee's Summit, Missouri Fleet Manager Mark Stinson, CPFP, who will service as one of this year's judges.
-"In this profession you can never stop learning growing and improving the fleet you manage, and the best way to do is to surround yourself with those leading experts and learn from them.
+"Government Fleet brings together some of the most qualified and most knowledgeable fleet managers from around the country," noted Lee's Summit, Missouri, Fleet Manager Mark Stinson, CPFP, who previously served as a judge.
+"In this profession, you can never stop learning, growing, and improving the fleet you manage, and the best way to do so is to surround yourself with those leading experts and learn from them.
 I’m excited to have the opportunity to learn and grow from the best.

 Why Should I Apply?